Exclusive GSNYPENN Patches

 Outdoor Bracelet Program

-NYPENN Heritage Patch — Learn all about the heritage of Girl Scouts of the USA and your NYPENN Council.
+GSNYPENN Heritage Patch — Learn all about the heritage of Girl Scouts of the USA and your GSNYPENN Council.
 Read more about this patch.

 National Baseball Hall of Fame patch — In the Museum's exhibits, you can learn about baseball history, see thousands of artifacts from the game's past, watch video, see historic images, enjoy hands-on learning, delve deeper with computer interactive displays and test your baseball knowledge.
 Be sure to visit the Women in Baseball exhibit!
 Pick up your scavenger hunt paperwork at the Hall of Fame to earn your fun patch.